CoinClubQuincy/XDC-Defi-Instruments/README.md

-# XDC-Commodity-Token
+# XDC-BrokerageDapp
-This is a Proof of concept that will articulate how commodities and Assets can persist as tokens on the blockchain and be automated by finance contracts like options, future and Forwards contracts
+This is a Proof of concept that will articulate how Financial firms and brokers tokenize Assets can persist on the blockchain and be automated by finance contracts like options, future and Forwards contracts and reside in autonomous marketplaces.

 # XDC Automated Trade Finance Instruments